2002 — Spiritual People (iMusic)

 But neither of those factors dominate the record’s moods, as most of the songs here, lyrically, are of the day-to-day personal variety and deal with the ups and downs of Speech’s marriage and everyday life.
 (He’s a fan of Joni Mitchell, you know.)
 Some songs are fast, others slow.
 In some, Speech sings about the music business or the temptation-laden world around him; in others, he sings about his personal love or his lingering jealousy.
 The overall mood is generally upbeat.
 As from Stevie Wonder’s best recordings, you can really feel a comforting warmth emanating from Spiritual People.
 Speech is clear and focused here, and he definitely has a message he wants to send out.
 Having said that, I also find, bubbling under the warm and southern-hippie-ish surface, a lot of insecurity and regret.
 Speech is clearly working through some relationship and career issues, but, most importantly, is trying hard to keep facing forward and be a spiritual person.

 Things kick off with the endlessly listenable and impressively brilliant, “Brought To You By (Music & Life)”.
 Here is the absolutely perfect hip-hop / pop single.
 The tune has some big beats and some old-skool samples in its middle break, but is essential a soulful pop song.
 The remarkably catchy chorus – “People only want to shake now / Pacify ‘em, let ‘em shake now / Intoxicate ‘em, don’t let ‘em wake now / Living in a commercial break now / It ain’t about music and life.” – is just awesome.
 Later, he sings: “It’s the choice of a new generation / But I wasn’t always about that.”
 Indeed, Speech points the finger at himself here as much as at boy-bands and Britney Spears: “I used to go days without eating breakfast / To create a musical banquet / for the world to partake of it / But somewhere it got to be / just plain, old fast-food.”
 This (quite unnecessary) self-incrimination gives the track a non-judgmental and humanitarian feeling, which is nice.
 But man, what a killer tune!
 That hook is fresh and sweet.
 The production touches on this track are also outstanding.
-I’ve been listening to this song for sixteen years and counting, and it just gets better with age, both lyrically and musically.
+I’ve been listening to this song since 2002 and it just gets better with age, both lyrically and musically.

 “Spiritual People”, is next.
 Speech switches gears into a strident, horn-driven jam that lands, aesthetically, somewhere between classic Stevie Wonder and Bob Marley’s “Exodus”.
 The track is only 2:48 in length, so doesn’t overstay its welcome, and, like all Speech’s recordings, has an open and uncluttered arrangement that is easy on the ears.
 It’s another winner, and a strong lyrical statement that deserves its status as the album’s title song.
 Even when the song is rousing, it still feels laid-back.